AhmedAmin90/Apple-clone/README.md

 ![screenshot](./src/images/app_screenshot.png)

-We cloned this [Apple](https://web.archive.org/web/20140301004610/http://www.apple.com/) page and made the main sections inside the page like:
+We cloned this [Apple](https://web.archive.org/web/20140301004610/http://www.apple.com/) page, with the next features:

+- Navigation Bar:
-- Gradient background for divs.
+- - Gradient background for divs.
-- Background images.
+- Background images for the man section.
-- The main body.
+- Footer part with images of products as backgrounds inside anchor elements.
 - The footer part for contact data of company.
-- Footer part for other links.
+- Footer part for other links, like Copyright and Privacy Policy.

 ## Built With

 - HTML:
-- - Using semantic tags.
+- - Using semantic tags like: main, section, footer.
 - CSS:
-- - Using styling for Grids, Gradient and Background Images.
+- - Using styling for Grids, Gradient and Background Images of the index.html .
 - FONTAWESOME:
-- - For the Icons.
+- - As a source of Icons.

 ## Live Demo

+Here you will find a Live Demo page.

 [Live Demo Link](https://raw.githack.com/AhmedAmin90/Apple-clone/featured/index.html)

 ## Authors

+Please feel free to contact us in any time:

 👤 **Carlos Mario **